 The Correct Length

 One of the fundamentals of looking after your dog’s nails is knowing when they’re going out of shape.
 It can be hard to tell from breed to breed how long dog nails should be.

 In today’s guide, we’ll chat about what the ideal dog nail length is so you know when to grab your dog nail grinder to give those nails a trim!
 To source the best information for you and your pup, we teamed up with professional groomers, veterinarians, and devoted dog parents alike to form an independent team of experts.

 In doing so, we discussed what owners need to know about keeping their dogs' nails healthy and how to make nail trimming a comfortable experience for human and canine alike.
 Let's get started!

 We often neglect nail care as dog owners because of the nature of nails themselves.
 For one, cutting your dog’s nails is a time-consuming process that could result in mild annoyance at best and injury at worst.
 Neither you nor your dog will particularly enjoy the nail clipping process so naturally, we tend to avoid it.

 Secondly, a dog’s nails can be deceptive.
 They may appear healthy and well-groomed for quite some time when they could actually do with a quick trim.
 We only tend to notice them overgrowing when they are in a dire state.
-Nail care aims to prevent that state from happening in the first place.
+Our panel of independent experts aim to make you more confident with your dog's nail care to prevent that state from happening in the first place.